martinbudden/MaybeCube/README.md

 The MaybeCube is still in development and these build instructions are incomplete.
 They are posted to allow prospective builders a chance to look at the design and decide if they might want to build it in future.
 If you are an experienced constructor of 3D printers then there is probably sufficient information for you to fill in the gaps and construct the printer.

 The "standard" size is the MC350 variant.
-I have built the MC300 variant for two reasons: to test sizing - if the components fit in the MC300 variant, then they will fit in larger variants; and because had a quantity of 300mm extrusion and the right size heated bed from an earlier project.
+I have built the MC300 variant for two reasons: to test sizing (if the components fit in the MC300 variant, then they will fit in larger variants); and because had a quantity of 300mm extrusion and the right size heated bed from an earlier project.

 The assembly instructions and the BOM (parts list) for the MC350 variant will be made available when they are ready.

 The assembly instructions and the BOM for the MC300 variant are [here](MC300/readme.md).
 The STL files are [here](MC300/stls).
+These are still a work in progress and are provided to allow familiarisation with the design prior to assembly.

 I plan to make a series of YouTube videos giving build instructions, when I have done so I will post a link here.
 I won't start these, however, until I have completed the BabyCube build videos and completed the build instructions of the MaybeCube.